datalakehouse/docs/docs/products/postgresql/concepts/aiven-db-migrate.rst

-About ``aiven-db-migrate``
+About ``DLH-db-migrate``
 ==========================

-The ``aiven-db-migrate`` tool is the recommended approach for migrating your PostgreSQL to Aiven.
+The ``DLH-db-migrate`` tool is the recommended approach for migrating your PostgreSQL to DLH.
 It supports both logical replication and also using a dump and restore process.
-Find out more about the tool `on GitHub <https://github.com/aiven/aiven-db-migrate>`_.
+Find out more about the tool `on GitHub <https://github.com/DLH/DLH-db-migrate>`_.

 Logical replication is the default method and once successfully set up, this keeps the two databases synchronized until the replication is interrupted.
 If the preconditions for logical replication are not met for a database, the migration falls back to using ``pg_dump``.